Book-Meet/YomiHomies/README.md

 ```

 #### Cognito setup
 The two main components of Amazon Cognito are user pools and identity pools.
 You'll have to create an AWS account.
 After you signed in through a user pool, you'll recieve user pool tokens.
 And you can exchange it for AWS credentials through an identity pool.
-Then, you can access other AWS services sech as DynamoDB.
+Then, you can access other AWS services such as DynamoDB.

 #### GraphQL setup
 Turn off collision settings.